Configuring permission rules

 hasura metadata apply

-You can define permissions using the _and
+You can define permissions using the _and operator when using the

 permissions metadata API.
 Example with a Postgres db: